 Dr. Brandon Vaidyanathan is Associate Professor and Chair of the Department of Sociology at The Catholic University of America.
-He spent his childhood between the Arabian Gulf and India.
 He holds bachelor’s and master’s degrees in Business Administration from St. Francis Xavier University in Nova Scotia and HEC Montreal respectively, and a Ph.D. in Sociology from the University of Notre Dame.

 His research examines the cultural dimensions of religious, commercial, medical, and scientific institutions.
 His research has been published in journals such as Business and Society, Journal of the American Academy of Religion, Social Forces, Social Problems, Sociology of Religion, Journal for the Scientific Study of Religion, Journal for the Theory of Social Behavior, and Work, Employment, and Society.
-He is the author of Mercenaries and Missionaries: Capitalism and Catholicism in the Global South (Cornell University Press, 2019) which examines the role of religion in the lives of corporate professionals in India and the Arabian Gulf.
-He is also co-author of Secularity and Science: What Scientists Around the World Really Think About Religion (Oxford University Press, 2019), which examines the role of religion in the lives of scientists in eight countries: USA, UK, India, Italy, France, Turkey, Hong Kong, and Taiwan.
+He is the author of Mercenaries and Missionaries: Capitalism and Catholicism in the Global South (Cornell University Press, 2019) and co-author of Secularity and Science: What Scientists Around the World Really Think About Religion (Oxford University Press, 2019).

-His ongoing research examines aesthetics and well-being in scientific careers in India, Italy, the UK, and the US; and mental health issues in religious communities.
+His ongoing research examines aesthetics and well-being among scientists in India, Italy, the UK, and the US; and mental health issues in religious communities.